rithikmali/esr-detection/README.md

 # Emergency Sound Detection using Extreme Learning Machines(ELM)

+## Dependencies
+Clone https://github.com/adamstark/Gist and place it in `cpp` folder

 ## Compiling the program
 To build using cmake from scratch, delete `cpp/build`, then run the following commands
 ```